applied-ai-consulting/recommendation-engine-retail-demo-store/README.md

 Follow the steps mentioned in this section [Create a S3 Staging Bucket](./docs/Deployment/getting-started.md#step-2--create-a-s3-staging-bucket)

 ### Configure S3 on your local
-Using any of your prefered method configure AWS CLI for the project, once this is done move to next step
+Using your prefered method configure AWS CLI for the project, once this is done move to next step

 ### Upload Files to S3 Stagging Bucket
 Once the AWS CLI is configured follow the steps in this section [Step 3: Staging for Deployment](./docs/Deployment/getting-started.md#step-3--staging-for-deployment)